B.Sc Renal Dialysis Technology

 - Operation of dialysis machines

-- Patient monitoring during dialysis sessions
+- Patient monitoring during treatment

-- Understanding renal physiology and kidney disorders
+- Understanding kidney disorders

-- Infection control and safety procedures
+- Infection control and safety

-- Coordination with nephrologists and nursing teams
+- Communication with patients and healthcare teams

 Career Opportunities & Work Settings